JianmingLinUMass/ms02/team/m2/features.md

 A quiz-style game where users will select correct answers in a time limit, earning more points when selecting quicker.
 Users can compete against themselves to improve their speed and accuracy.
 This feature helps users solidify their knowledge in a playful and interactive manner, keeping users engaged to learning.

 **Assigned to**: Srishti Nandy

+- Providing functionality to connect the quiz with a back-end sqlite database (3 points)

+**Assigned to**: Loick Marion

 ## Accounts/Log-in